junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The blade stabs on the door at the opposite side of the corridor, making a dull sound of wood chapping.

 "Dammit!"
 Dean kicks the pile of books closest to him, sending them flying.
-The room and the entire hotel falls silent once the last book finished sliding down the newly formed book mountain at his feet.
+The room and the entire hotel falls silent again, once the last book finished sliding down the newly formed book mountain at his feet.
 Dean is still furious, and now on top of that, he's making it more difficult for him and Sam to get out of the room without tripping.

-He sinks back to the empty armchair with resignation, takes out his phone, fingers hovering on a certain name but doesn't press.
+He sinks back into the empty armchair with resignation, takes out his phone.
+His fingers hover on a certain name but he doesn't press.
 He just sits there, waiting for the screen to dim down and turn off on its own, waiting for Sam to wake up, waiting for a solution to present itself.

+He touches his lips, and thinks about those on the one who he just admitted to love the most.
+There is just no happy ending for him, for them, he should have known.

 <br>

-Meanwhile, deep down in Hell, Crowley just came back from a certain Biggerson's diner with a handful of fresh angel gut and blood, and a nice, new, equally bloody angel tablet, when Kevin grins with a winning gloat for trapping the demons and enjoying his real steak take-out.
+Meanwhile, deep down in Hell, Crowley just came back from a certain Biggerson's diner in New Mexico with a handful of fresh angel gut and blood, and a nice, new, equally bloody angel tablet, when Kevin grins with a winning gloat for trapping his demon actors and enjoying his real steak take-out.

 Crowley loses his patience.
+It's supposed to be a perfect day for him.
 No one plays him like this annoying pre-college kid, Kevin has to go.
-It's not like he can't find another prophet down the line to crack a deal anyway -- he already had the name list, he even already had them in the same room once, it wouldn't be a problem to do it again.
+It's not like he can't find another prophet down the line to crack a deal anyway -- he already had the name list, he even already had them all in the same room once.
+The Winchesters rescued them, sure, whatever -- it wouldn't be a problem to do it again.
+And even better, the Winchesters wouldn't be able to save Kevin, and it would hurt them so, so much.

+Crowley smiles to himself at the thought how much this would hurt those increasingly annoying hunters lately.
+They killed his hellhound!
+They stole Bobby Singer's soul!
+Who is going to submit to him as a King if he doesn't strike back with something?

 Crowley slams Kevin to the wall and strangles him.
 "I don't need you," he tells him, one word at a time.

 Kevin struggles and kicks, but soon, his arms and legs limp.
+Not even an angel can snap him out of Crowley's grasp now.

+The prophet stops breathing.

 Crowley snaps his neck just to be sure, just like he did to Kevin's high school sweetheart.

-The demon drops his body to the floor, looking down at his thin figure for a second.
+The demon drops Kevin's body to the floor, looking down at his thin figure for a second in silence.

-"It's a pity," Crowley tuts, "I'm starting to like you, but you didn't give me a chance."
+"It's a pity, Kevin," Crowley tuts, thinking back.
+"I'm starting to like you, really, but you didn't give me a chance."

-He claps his hands then, calling his demons over and sending them out.
-How difficult would it be to find half a demon tablet that Kevin hid in this part of the country when he was escaping and hiding?
-He has dug the demon tablet out of the Earth once before, he can do it again.
+He claps his hands then, calling his demons over and sending them out on the pursuit task.
+How difficult would it be to find half a demon tablet that a freaked-out kid hid in this part of the country when he was escaping and hiding and not even having much of a tool to bury things properly?
+He has dug the demon tablet out of Earth once before, he can do it again.

-Crowley sits back in his throne chair, petting the one angel table and half the demon tablet he has, murmuring, "One point five done, zero point five to go."
+Crowley sits back in his throne chair, petting the one angel table and half the demon tablet he has, murmuring as if singing lullaby to the stone babies, "One point five done, zero point five to go."

 <br>